Local structure can identify and quantify influential global spreaders in large scale social networks: Method

-The average of $p(i,s)$ gives the global cluster distribution function $p(s) = \frac{1}{N} \sum_{i=1}^{N} p(i,s)$.
-Its finite part $p_{\rm f}(s)$ has the same tail as that of $p_{\rm f}(i,s)$~\cite{newman2001random,Shlomo2010Book,MendesRMP2008} (see Fig. 1D), \beq p_{\rm f}(s) \sim s^{-\tau} e^{-s/s^*}, \eeq which can be used to obtain $s^*$ theoretically in random networks~\cite{newman2001random}.
+The average of the cluster size distribution, $p(i,s)$, from seed node $i$ gives the global cluster distribution function $p(s) = \frac{1}{N} \sum_{i=1}^{N} p(i,s)$.
+Excluding the giant component, its finite part $p_{\rm f}(s)$ has the same tail as that of $p_{\rm f}(i,s)$~\cite{newman2001random,Shlomo2010Book,MendesRMP2008} (see Fig. 1D), \beq p_{\rm f}(s) \sim s^{-\tau} e^{-s/s^*}, \eeq which can be used to obtain $s^*$ theoretically in random networks~\cite{newman2001random}.
 For example, in an Erdos-Renyi (ER) network, we obtain $s^{*}_{\rm ER}=\frac{1}{\beta \langle k \rangle-1-\ln\beta-\ln \langle k \rangle}$ (see SI Sec.~IV).
-An expansion of this expression around the percolation transition $\beta_c$ gives the critical scaling $s^{*} \sim |\beta - \beta_c|^{-1/\sigma} $, with the mean-filed exponent $\sigma = 0.5$.
+An expansion of this expression around the percolation transition $\beta_c$ gives the critical scaling $s^{*} \sim |\beta - \beta_c|^{-1/\sigma} $, with the mean-field exponent $\sigma = 0.5$.
 For real OSNs, $s^*$ is obtained by fitting the simulation data to the exponential tail in Eq.~(\ref{eq:pf}) (see Fig. 1D and SI.
 Sec.~VII).
 Figure 1D inset shows that $s^*$ in real Facebook OSN also satisfies the critical power-law scaling.

-To reveal the topological meaning of the characteristic size $s^*$, we define an influence radius $\ell^*$ associated to $s^*$.
-We perform SIR simulations until $s^*$ nodes are activated and assign the maximum distance between the seed and active nodes, averaged over all realizations and nodes, to be the influence radius $\ell^*$.
-For a typical $\beta$ such that $s^\infty = 0.3 N$, we find that $\ell^* \sim 3-4$ in all OSNs studied, which is significantly smaller than the network diameter, see Fig. 2C.
+To reveal the topological meaning of the characteristic size $s^*$, we define an influence hopping radius $\ell^*$ associated to $s^*$.
+We perform SIR simulations until $s^*$ nodes are activated and assign the maximum hopping distance (shortest path) between the seed and active nodes, averaged over all realizations and nodes, to be the influence radius $\ell^*$.
+For a typical $\beta$ such that $s^\infty = 0.3 N$, we find that $\ell^* \sim 3-4$ in all OSNs studied, which is significantly smaller than the average distance and diameter of the network as seen in Fig. 2C.
 This result shows that if an SIR spreading is local, then it would vanish within three to four steps, otherwise, it will spread to about $s^\infty = 0.3 N$ nodes.
 Note that $\ell$ increases when $\beta \to \beta_c$ (see Fig. 2D), whose scaling is discussed in SI Sec.~IV.
-This behavior is analogous to a critical phenomena of a continuous phase transition: at the critical point, the correlation length diverges, but as long as it moves beyond the critical point, a characteristic scale appears.
+This behaviour is analogous to a critical phenomena of a continuous phase transition: at the critical point, the correlation length diverges, but as long as it moves beyond the critical point, a characteristic scale appears.